 Producer--An owner, operator, landlord, tenant, or sharecropper who shares in the risk of producing a crop and is entitled to share in the crop available for marketing from the farm, or would have shared had the crop been produced.

-Production flexibility contract (AMTA) payments--Payments during 1996-2002 to farmers who enrolled "contract acreage," under Title I, Subtitle B of the 1996 Farm Act in a one-time sign-up in 1996.
+Production flexibility contract (also known as AMTA) payments-Payments during 1996-2002 to farmers who enrolled "contract acreage," under Title I, Subtitle B (also titled the Agricultural Market Transition Act, thus the use of AMTA payments as an alternative name for PFC payments) of the 1996 Farm Bill in a one-time sign-up in 1996.
 The annual total amount, specified in legislation, was allocated to specific crops (wheat, rice, feed grains, and upland cotton) based on percentage allocation factors established in the 1996 Act.
 Each participating producer of a contract crop received payments determined by multiplying their production flexibility contract payment quantity by the national average production flexibility contract payment rate (see below).
-Farmers could plant 100 percent of their total contract acreage to any crop, except for limitations on fruits and vegetables, Production Flexibility contract payments were replaced with direct payments under the 2002 Farm Act.
+Farmers could plant 100 percent of their total contract acreage to any crop, except for limitations on fruits and vegetables, production flexibility contract payments were relaced with direct payments under the 2002 Farm Bill.

-Production flexibility contract payment rate--The amount paid to farmers per unit of participating production under the 1996 Farm Act.
+Production flexibility contract payment rate--The amount paid to farmers per unit of participating production under the 1996 Farm Bill.
 A farm's contract acreage and farm program payment yield was established in 1996 during the one-time sign-up period.
-The national average per-unit payment rate for each crop was calculated annually based on the total amount to be paid out for the crop (largely predetermined by the 1996 Act), divided by the total contract payment quantity of the commodity for the fiscal year.
+The national average per-unit payment rate for each crop was calculated annually based on the total amount to be paid out for the crop (largely predetermined by the 1996 Farm Bill), divided by the total contract payment quantity of the commodity for the fiscal year.

 Program crops--Crops for which Federal support programs are available to producers, including wheat, corn, barley, grain sorghum, oats, extra long staple and upland cotton, rice, oilseeds, peanuts, and sugar.